Westchester County Trespassing Lawyer

 Burglary and trespassing are similar criminal offenses.
 There are important differences however, which is why burglary typically carries steeper penalties.
 The primary difference between these two criminal acts is intent.

 Trespassing is not a crime of intent, in that it makes no difference what the accused’s purpose was when entering property illegally.
 The same is not true for burglary.
 Burglary involves not only entering property unlawfully but also doing so with criminal intent.
 The intent to commit a crime once entering the property unlawfully is what sets burglary apart.
 An attorney in Westchester County could further explain the difference between trespassing and burglary and how this distinction could impact a particular case.

 Work with a Westchester County Criminal Trespass Attorney

 Whether your goal is to come to a fair plea deal or fight your charges at trial, a Westchester County trespass lawyer may be able to help.
 An attorney could work with you to understand the nature of your charges and formulate a defense designed to produce a positive outcome.
-Don’t take any unnecessary chances; take a step to protect your future and contact our law firm today to discuss your case.
+Do not take any unnecessary chances; take a step to protect your future and contact our the Law Offices of Jeffrey Lichtman today to discuss your case.